Newton Heath: Industrial history

 Newton Heath was home to a number of famous companies such as Mather & Platt, who established a vast engineering works producing pumps, electrical machinery and fire sprinkler systems.
 The aircraft manufacturer Avro was also based in Newton Heath before relocating to sites at Chadderton and Woodford.
 Another local engineering company was Heenan & Froude, who designed and manufactured the structural steelwork for Blackpool Tower.

+P. Frankenstein and Sons Ltd., a manufacturer of experimental rubberized fabrics and supplier of life vests to the Royal Air Force, had their head offices at Victoria Rubber Works, Culcheth lane on Stansfield street.
+The company also owned its RFD Beaufort Ltd division in Birkenhead.

 The Wilson's & Co brewery on Monsall Road was founded in 1834.
 The company merged with rival brewer Walker & Homfrays in 1949.
 Wilson's and its estate of tied houses were acquired by Watney Mann in 1960.
 Wilson's brewery closed in 1987 when production was moved to Webster's Brewery, Halifax.

 Manchester United

 The parish was the birthplace of the Newton Heath Lancashire and Yorkshire Railway Football Club which was established in 1878 and later became Manchester United.
 It began life as a football team formed by Frederick Attock a Liverpudlian, who was a superintendent engineer of the Lancashire and Yorkshire Railway (L&YR).
 The team played on a pitch at North Road, and were initially outfitted in green and gold jerseys.
 By 1892, they had been admitted to the Football League.
 The club remained in the area until 1893, when it moved to new premises at Bank Street in nearby Clayton.
 The name was changed to Manchester United Football Club in 1902.

-Newton Heath FC's biggest successes were its election to the First Division on its expansion in 1892 and winning the Lancashire Cup in 1898.
+Newton Heath FC's biggest successes prior to the name change, were its election to the First Division on its expansion in 1892 and winning the Lancashire Cup in 1898.